atp-team/anemone/README.md

 <img alt="Anemone Platform" src="https://github.com/ceskasporitelna/anemone/raw/master/documentation/images/anemone_logo.png" width="100">

-> Look at you hacker, in order to use me, you must understand first.
+> "Look at you hacker, in order to use me, you must understand first." -- Anemone
-> -- anemone

 ## Introducing the Platform